Graham Kinniburgh: Death

 Kinniburgh garnered notoriety for his role in the Melbourne gangland killings.
 On 13 December 2003, Kinniburgh himself was murdered outside his home in Kew on Belmont Avenue.
 Two members of a rival criminal gang, or a two-man operation, was suspected of involvement in his death; Carl Williams was questioned, and Andrew Veniamin was treated as a suspect.
 In 2004, Mick Gatto claimed that Veniamin had implicated himself in Kinniburgh's death prior to himself being killed, but it was later shown that Veniamin had been on the other side of town at the time of the murder.
 This was deduced by tracking his mobile phone at the time of the murder.
 However, this in turn has been disputed as a case of the mobile phone and not Veniamin having an alibi.
 If Veniamin had been one of the two gunmen who killed Kinniburgh, then the identity of the other has never been established.

 In November 2015, police charged Stephen John Asling with Kinniburgh's murder alleging that he and Terrence Blewitt were hired to murder Kinniburgh.
 On 18 March 2017, Asling was found guilty of Kinniburgh's murder.

-In 2020 Nicola Gobbo said she had information in one of her notebooks that my help Asling, currently serving a 27 year sentence in Barwon prison.
-The notes, containing information Gobbo says proves the main witness against Asling was a liar, were seized by police during a raid in 2006 but not provided to Asling's defence team in response to a request for evidence relating to the case denying them the opportunity to use it to challenge the witness.
+In 2020 Nicola Gobbo said she had information in one of her notebooks that may help Asling, currently serving a 27 year sentence in Barwon prison.
+The notes, containing information Gobbo says proves the main witness against Asling was a liar, were seized by police during a raid in 2006 but not provided to Aslings' defence team in response to a request for evidence relating to the case denying them the opportunity to use it to challenge the witness.